el-tocino/mycroft-local-wiki/README.md

 # running locally

-(Don't do this)
-On a stretch pi....most of these can be adjusted for other distros pretty easily.
+(Don't do this on a pi....) most of these can be adjusted for other distros pretty easily.
 Also works with lighttpd.

 ```
-sudo apt install apache2 php php7.0-sqlite php-mbstring -y
+sudo apt install apache2 php php7.0-mysql mysql-server php-mbstring -y

 ```
-may be 7.1 on other distros, no biggie.
+may be php7.1 on some distros.

 Next up, install mediawiki
 https://www.mediawiki.org/wiki/Manual:Installation_guide